idjevm/BetterTouchTool/BetterTouchToolDocs/docs/floating_html_menu.md

  <a name="jsonopen"></a>
  ## Executing Java Script when the Menu opens

- BetterTouchTool automatically calls the ```BTTInitialize()``` method, you can implement it with your custom code.
+ BetterTouchTool automatically calls the ```BTTInitialize()``` method when showing the Floating Web View.
+You can put your custom code in that function.

   <a name="jsonclose"></a>
   ## Executing Java Script when the Menu closes

- BetterTouchTool automatically calls the ```BTTWillCloseWindow()``` method when the overlay is about to close, you can implement it with your custom code.
+ BetterTouchTool automatically calls the ```BTTWillCloseWindow()``` method when the overlay is about to close, you can put your own code in that function.

  <a name="template"></a>
  ## Starter Template

-Here is a good starter template you can use to create your own menu:
+Here is a little starter template you can use to create your own menu.
+There are tons of great CSS and HTML examples out there that you can use as a base to design your Floating Menu.
+BetterTouchTool should support all HTML, Java Script & CSS features that are available in Safari.
 ```HTML
 <html>
 <head>